firstlookmedia/env-config/README.md

 Limitations

-Components that import env-config won't have them immediately on the server, since `import` statements all get hoisted to the top.
+Modules that import env-config won't see registered values immediately on the server, since `import` statements all get hoisted to the top.
 If this is a problem, the server file should use `require()` like so: